JarrodCTaylor/vim-python-test-runner/README.md

 #### Optional fields

 Optional fields that can be set in the vim-django config file are as follows:
-- environment: If you have your project configured for different environments you may specify which one to run tests for.
-Example `"environment": "NameOfEnv"` If you don't know what it should be then you don't need to use it.
+- `environment`: If you have modifyed your manage.py file to accept an environment argument then you may use the environment flag to specify which one to run tests for.
+                 Example `"environment": "dev"` If you haven't modifyed your manage.py file then you don't need to use this.

-- failfast:  Enable the django-nose builtin failfast option by specifying failfast to be true.
+- `failfast`:    Enable the django-nose builtin failfast option by specifying failfast to be true.
 Example `"failfast": true`

-- nocapture: Enable the django-nose builtin nocapture option by specifiying nocapture to be true.
+- `nocapture`:   Enable the django-nose builtin nocapture option by specifiying nocapture to be true.
 Example `"nocapture": true`

-- create_results_buffer: If set to true the test results will be displayed in a split buffer.
+- `create_results_buffer`: If set to true the test results will be displayed in a split buffer.
 Example `"create_results_buffer": true`

 #### vim-django config file example